SCIInstitute/SCIRun/docs/modules/NewField/CreateImage.md

 The **Pad Percentage** parameter is an optional parameter that describes how much larger than the input field the resulting lattice volume should be.
 For example, a value of 100 would make the image field be three times as far across and contain nine times the area of a image with the default 0 padding.
 A value of 50 would cause the image to be twice as far across (50% bigger on each side).

 No data is generated.
-In order to map the data mapping modules from SCIRun{% include moduleLink.md moduleName='MapFieldDataOntoElements' %} or {% include moduleLink.md moduleName='MapFieldDataOntoNodes' %} can be used if those values are needed.
+In order to map the data mapping modules from SCIRun [MapFieldDataOntoElements](../ChangeFieldData/MapFieldDataOntoElements.md) or [MapFieldDataOntoNodes](../ChangeFieldData/MapFieldDataOntoNodes.md) can be used if those values are needed.